Gotham City: Mayors

-Hamilton Hill became mayor through the backing of crime boss Rupert Thorne but was ultimately ousted from office and replaced by George P. Skowcroft.
-An unnamed mayor is killed by Deacon Blackfire's followers and replaced by Donald Webster.
-Mayor Julius Lieberman is killed by a Predator.
-Mayor Goode served briefly before being replaced by an African American man.
-Armand Krol became mayor and died of the Clench virus after leaving office.
-A woman, Marion Grange, became mayor with the backing of Bruce Wayne but was assassinated in Washington, D.C., while trying to secure federal aid for Gotham after an earthquake.
-In the wake of No Man's Land, Daniel Danforth Dickerson III served as mayor only to be killed by a sniper, after which he was replaced by David Hull.
-Seamus McGreevy served as mayor in the midst of a criminal conspiracy known as "The Body".
-An unnamed woman was mayor when Batman returned to Gotham a year after Infinite Crisis.
+Hamilton Hill became mayor through the backing of crime boss Rupert Thorne but was ultimately ousted from office and replaced by George Skowcroft.
+Marion Grange later became mayor with the backing of Bruce Wayne, but was assassinated while trying to secure federal aid for Gotham after an earthquake.
 Sebastian Hady was a corrupt mayor who was eventually killed by the League of Shadows.
-Councilwoman Muir served as interim mayor when the city was in the grip of a virus that only affected men.
 Michael Akins, former commissioner of police, was appointed mayor, and later replaced by a man named Atkins.
-In the wake of Bane's takeover of the city, a man named Dunch served as mayor, and in the aftermath of the Joker War, anti-vigilante mayoral candidate Christopher Nakano wins election in a landslide.
+Following the storyline "The Joker War", anti-vigilante candidate Christopher Nakano wins election in a landslide.